TRILOGY STATUS UPDATE...

 Alvin's recent article on Abundanism, here on Substack

 With another round of rewrites for Book One of The Montague Odyssey now complete, I’ve taken a short but purposeful diversion.
-It’s time to establish a presence on Substack for the Lumos City project—and to begin publishing the ideas that underpin the entire trilogy.
+It’s time to establish a presence on Substack for the Lumos City vision—and to begin publishing the ideas that underpin the entire trilogy.

 This week, I’ve returned to a side-project that feels central to everything: an article with working title: Cross-Fade, the Great Transition: A Blueprint for Evolving Beyond Scarcity Without Collapse.
 In truth, it’s the very reason I began writing The Montague Odyssey in the first place.